 JOINT NEWS RELEASE

-The Laboratory, Los Alamos County and the NNSA Field Office continue to monitor the fire as a unified response and will provide daily updates as long as they are necessary.
+The Laboratory, Los Alamos County and NNSA Field Office continue to monitor the fire as a unified response and will continue to provide regular updates.
 Emergency operations managers from Los Alamos and Sandoval counties are drawing on the technical expertise of the Laboratory and NNSA, as well as that of the Los Alamos County Fire Department.
-Los Alamos County Fire Chief Troy Hughes reminds the community that this has no negative impact on LAFD’s ability to respond to county or Laboratory calls.
+LA County Fire Chief Troy Hughes said this will have no negative impact on LAFD’s ability to respond to county or LANL calls.

 For further information specific to the fire, check US Forest Service web site.